 I also highly recommend joining the Garmin Coach Community on Facebook.
 It’s a growing community filled with other runners around the world working through their training plan.
 Here you can ask and share everything Garmin Coach, setup or coaches, specific workouts, brag about results or confidence levels or simply to connect with other Garmin Coachers!

 Garmin Coach is an adaptive training plan introduced by Garmin in 2018.
 Based on your personal input and preferences it creates an adaptive training plan with workouts that can be synched to your Garmin watch.
 Garmin Coach will provide you with real feedback while you’re working through your training plan based on your performance.
 According to Garmin the workouts will be adapted based on your performance as well, hence the adaptive part.
 It’s not really clear how this works though as you’ll only see workouts up to one week in advance.
 This means you won’t see which part of the training has been adapted.
 The training plans vary from 6 to 20 weeks and includes plans with 3 to 5 workouts per week.

 Before you get started, make sure you have a Garmin watch compatible with Garmin Coach.
-Garmin currently lists the following watches/series as compatible: Descent MK1, Fenix 5 Series, Fenix 5 Plus Series, Fenix 6 Series, Fenix Chronos, Forerunner 45/45S, Forerunner 245/245 Music, Forerunner 645/645 Music, Forerunner 935, Forerunner 945, Instinct series, MARQ Series, Vivoactive 3, Vivoactive 3 Music, Vivoactive 3 Music (Verizon).
+Garmin currently lists the following watches/series as compatible: Captain Marvel, Darth Vader, Descent MK1, Fenix 5 Series, Fenix 5 Plus series, Fenix 6 Series, Fenix Chronos, Forerunner 45/45S, Forerunner 245 series, Forerunner 645 series, Forerunner 935, Forerunner 945, Instinct series, MARQ Series, Rey, Venu, Vivoactive 3, Vivoactive 3 series, Vivoactive 4/4S.